ksallberg/aliter/README.md

 ## Dependencies

-TL;DR: Erlang/OTP, and the redis kv-store.
+TL;DR: Erlang/OTP (database used to be redis but is
+       now mnesia which is embedded in OTP).

 ### Erlang/OTP
 This branch of Aliter has been tested only with Erlang/OTP 20.2.2.